Cpiggott-lab/Cpiggott-lab/README.md

-Absolutely!
-Here's a polished and professional rewrite of your GitHub profile `README.md`, incorporating your updated skills like TypeScript, Next.js, and full MERN stack:

----

 ## 👋 Hi, I’m Christopher Piggott (@Cpiggott-lab)

 I’m a full-stack web developer passionate about building creative, interactive, and meaningful web apps.